adityapaikrao/AI4good-notewiz/README.md

-Sure!
-Here's a well-structured README file based on your provided content:

----

-# AI4Good-NoteWiz

-AI4Good-NoteWiz is a Streamlit-based application designed for efficient note processing.
+NoteWiz is an application designed for efficient note processing.
 It leverages PDF extraction and AI capabilities to enhance your workflow.

 ## Installation Guide